ARTICLES

 I also crawled through low ceilings...

-The view from the balcony at the top of the mountain overlooks Kita 3-jo Street, which was the foundation of Hokkaido's development.
-It's a place that lets you feel the romance of Hokkaido's history.
-Viewing the octagonal tower costs 1,200 yen (elementary school students and above).
+The view from the balcony at the top offers a panoramic view of Kita 3-jo Street, which was the foundation of Hokkaido's development.
+It's a place that will make you feel the romance of Hokkaido's history.
+Viewing the octagonal tower costs 1,200 yen (elementary school students and older).
 There are four tours per day, each lasting 30 minutes, with a maximum of seven people.
 Please apply online or at the museum counter on the day.

-You can also see the rare octagonal tower from inside.
+You can also see the rare sight of the octagonal tower from inside.

-Some of the rooms are also available for rent to the public.
+Some of the rooms are available for rent to the public.

-Red Brick Office (former Hokkaido Prefectural Government Office building)
+Red Brick Office (Former Hokkaido Government Office Building)